Director of STEAM Program

 Lincoln School, Providence, RI

 Lincoln School, founded in 1884, is an independent Kindergarten–Grade 12 Quaker school for girls, with a co-ed Little School and Early Childhood program.
 As the nation’s only independent school for girls based on Quaker values, Lincoln operates at the intersection of tradition and innovation.
 At Lincoln, girls come first.
 Through its size and mission, the School prepares girls to build their confidence through successes, through trial and error, through discovery, through laughter, and with joy.
 Lincoln School values working with a diverse faculty and staff and seeks applications from individuals who share our commitment to educating girls to fearlessly embrace the opportunities and responsibilities of full citizenship in a complex world.

-The Director of the STEAM Program will partner with the teachers and the academic leadership of Lincoln School to promote innovation and creativity across the curriculum while also overseeing the day to day management and use of the STEAM Hub, a space dedicated to robotics, fabrication, engineering, and computer science.
+The Director of the STEAM Program will partner with the faculty and the academic leadership of Lincoln School to promote innovation and creativity across the divisional curriculum while also overseeing the day-to-day management and use of the STEAM Hub, a space dedicated to robotics, fabrication, engineering, and computer science.
 In addition to the STEAM Hub, Lincoln has a dedicated STEAM lab for Lower School and one for Middle School as well.

-The ideal candidate will be a self-starter and a team player, and a leader who a talented faculty and student body will be eager to follow.
+The ideal candidate will be a self-starter, a team player, and a leader who a talented faculty and student body will be eager to follow.
 Successful candidates will have experience teaching in a STEAM discipline and facility with basic programming skills and will be knowledgeable about current trends in STEAM education.

 - Building STEAM programming throughout the Divisions and helping to identify interdisciplinary connections

-- Maintaining the Hub space and procuring new design and fabrication equipment and consumables
+- Maintaining the Hub space and monitoring the budget; procuring new design and fabrication equipment and consumables

 - Teaching faculty and students how to use equipment safely and responsibly